Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Components for Environments

 where $\iota_{\setminus r}$ means all the other fields in $\iota$ except $\iota_{r}$, and similarly for $\rho_{\setminus (j,r)}$.
 In particular $\mathcal{Q}$ addresses the \emph{frame problem} from classical planning.

-\textbf{(2) ``use $r$'' (for any workshop $r \in W$).} Next, we have a prototype component telling the agent to use a workshop to create an artifact.
-To do so, we introduce a set of auxiliary variables to denote the number of artifacts made in this component: $m_o = n$ indicates that $n$ units of artifact $o$ is made, the set of artifacts that can be made at workshop $r$ as $A_r$, and the number of units of ingredient $q$ needed to make 1 unit of artifact $o$ as $k_{o, q}$, where $q\in R \cup A$; note that $\{A_r\}$ and $\{k_{o, q}\}$ come from the rule of the game.
+\textbf{(2) ``use $r$'' (for any workshop $r \in W$).} Next, we have a component telling the agent to use a workshop to create an artifact.
+To do so, we introduce a set of auxiliary features to denote the number of artifacts made in this component: $m_o = n$ indicates that $n$ units of artifact $o$ is made.
+The set of artifacts that can be made at workshop $r$ is denoted as $A_r$, and the number of units of ingredient $q$ needed to make 1 unit of artifact $o$ is denoted as $k_{o, q}$, where $q\in R \cup A$; note that $\{A_r\}$ and $\{k_{o, q}\}$ come from the rule of the game.

 Then, the logical formula for ``use $r$'' is

 where